FAQ's

 My partner has to return to work, can I continue to stay?

-Generally yes, as long as your child still meets our admission criteria and there is not a parent bed available on the ward.
+Generally yes, as long as you still meet our admissions criteria and there is not a parent bed available on the ward.
 The only exception to this is that new mothers are required to be accompanied by an adult until five days after the birth.
 If siblings are also staying, please consider how practical it will be for one parent to stay and visit the hospital.

 I have to return home to sort housing/business/siblings/pets/appointments etc. Can I keep my room?